flowtsohg/mdx-m3-viewer/README.md

 The API of the viewer is as follows:

 * `loadResource(source)` - Load a resource from a given source.
-The source caan be an absolute path to a MDX/M3 file, a path to a MDX/M3 file in any of the Warcraft 3 and Starcraft 2 MPQs, or a resource thread ID used by the Hiveworkshop.
+The source can be an absolute path to a MDX/M3/BLP/DDS/PNG file, a path to a MDX/M3/BLP/DDS/TGA file in any of the Warcraft 3 and Starcraft 2 MPQs, or a resource thread ID used by the Hiveworkshop.
 If loading from a resource thread, every model and texture in the resource thread will be loaded.
 * `setVisibility(objectId, isVisible)` - Shows or hides an instance.
 * `setLocation(objectId, v)` - Set the location of an instance.
 * `move(objectId, v)` - Move an instance.